apache/royale-docs/component-sets/jewel/jewel-label.md

 <fx:Script>
     <![CDATA[
         private function clickHandler(event:Event):void {
-            trace("you clicked the label!");
+            trace("You clicked the label!");
         }
     ]]>
 </fx:Script>
 ```

-When the user clicks the label, the message _"you clicked the label!"_ will appear in the console log.
+When the user clicks the label, the message _"You clicked the label!"_ appears in the console log.

 In __ActionScript__ we can add an event handler this way: